fx37/Asymmetrik-Mobile-Keyboard/README.txt

 Future Improvements:
 Storing using an ordered map as opposed to the 26 character array would improve efficiency and space usage.
+Currently the system does not handle contractions: the ' symbol.
+Using an ordered map would solve this issue.
 Allow for selecting a canidate to auto complete the word.